-- 1. Party A and Party B agree to reach the following consensus on business separation: (1) Party A shall exclusively operate all residential real estate businesses related to the Parties, and Party B may not separately operate any residential real estate businesses on its own platform or via any third-party platform, but Party B may continue its services related to residential real estate clients already carried out by it before signing this Agreement; (2) Party B shall exclusively operate all commercial real estate businesses related to the Parties, and Party A may not separately operate any commercial real estate businesses on its own platform or via any third-party platform; (3) Party B may continue its services related to residential real estate clients, other than advertisement putting and real estate listing, including data and analysis service, one-stop promotion and other services for residential real estate clients, already carried out by it before signing this Agreement. - 2.
-Party A and Party B further agree to cooperate as follows in the area of commercial real estate business: (1) Party A agrees to grant Party B a royalty-free exclusive license to, on Commercial Channels, use certain trademarks, software copyrights, patents and other relevant intellectual properties held by Party A, in order to facilitate Party B's better operation of the foregoing commercial real estate businesses; (2) Party B is responsible for seeking clients related to commercial real estate business, conducting market development and providing relevant content required by Party A, and Party A is responsible for assisting with advertisement putting and Commercial Channel operation related works on its own platform including office buildings, stores, estates, lands, industries, storages and other Commercial Channels (channels other than Commercial Channels are "Residential Channels"); (3) Party B shall seek clients related to commercial real estate and put advertisements through Residential Channels on behalf of Party A..
+- 1. Party A and Party B agree to reach the following consensus on business separation: (1) Party A's affiliated entities in China shall exclusively operate all residential real estate businesses related to the Parties, and Party B may not separately operate any residential real estate businesses on its own platform or via any third-party platform, but Party B may continue its services related to residential real estate clients already carried out by it before signing this Agreement; (2) Party B shall exclusively operate all commercial real estate businesses related to the Parties, and Party A or its affiliated entities in China may not separately operate any commercial real estate businesses on its own platform or via any third-party platform; (3) Party B may continue its services related to residential real estate clients, other than advertisement putting and real estate listing, including data and analysis service, one-stop promotion and other services for residential real estate clients, already carried out by it before signing this Agreement. - 2.
+Party A and Party B further agree to cooperate as follows in the area of commercial real estate business: (1) Party A and its affiliated entities in China agree to grant Party B a royalty-free exclusive license to, on Commercial Channels, use certain trademarks, software copyrights, patents and other relevant intellectual properties held by Party A's affiliated entities in China, in order to facilitate Party B's better operation of the foregoing commercial real estate businesses; (2) Party B is responsible for seeking clients related to commercial real estate business, conducting market development and providing relevant content required by Party A's affiliated entities in China, and Party A's affiliated entities in China are responsible for assisting with advertisement putting and Commercial Channel operation related works on their own platforms including office buildings, stores, estates, lands, industries, storages and other Commercial Channels (channels other than Commercial Channels are "Residential Channels"); (3) Party B shall seek clients related to commercial real estate and put advertisements through Residential Channels on behalf of Party A's affiliated entities in China.